bacnet-stack/bacnet-stack/README.md

     c:\> cmake .. -G"CodeBlocks - MinGW Makefiles"

-The demo applications are all client applications that provide one main BACnet service, except the one server application and one gateway application.
+The demo applications are all client applications that provide one main BACnet service, except the one server application and one gateway application, a couple router applications, and a couple of MS/TP specific applications.
 Each application will accept command line parameters, and prints the output to stdout or stderr.
 The client applications are command line based and can be used in scripts or for troubleshooting.